crystal-construct/analytics/README.md

-# data-analytics
+# analytics
-Data analytics and curve fitting library in go.
+Analytics and curve fitting library in go.
 The library provides a Series structure that can be initialized with a [][]float64 containing x/y data.
 Once initialized, functions can be applied to create new Series, or curve fitting can be applied to interpolate or (depending on the algorithm) extrapolate data points.